 What refresh rate should you be looking for in a potential upgrade?
-You can feel the difference between even 60Hz and 75Hz monitors, though you really start to notice the benefits in-game around 120Hz.
-The standard today for gaming monitors is 144Hz, though 165Hz is common enough with overclocked panels.
-Beyond that you have 240Hz and 360Hz, which are really targeting the competitive gamers, such as twitch shooter players.
+You can feel the difference between even 60Hz and 75Hz monitors, though you start to notice the benefits in-game around 120Hz.
+We consider the standard for gaming monitors is 144Hz, though 165Hz is common enough with overclocked panels.
+Beyond that, you have 240Hz and 360Hz, targeting competitive gamers, such as twitch shooter players.
 These usually come alongside lower resolutions and higher price tags, so you want to be sure you'll need that snappy response before investing in a 240/360Hz gaming monitor.

-Refresh rate is just one element of modern gaming monitors though, and what else you desire is up to you.
+Refresh rate is just one element of modern gaming monitors, though, and what else you desire is up to you.
 Should you go for an IPS or VA panel, for instance.
-That’s a conundrum and a half.
 And what about panel, size, shape, and resolution?
-Is the 16:9 aspect ratio still the most versatile and compatible, or is ultrawide the way to go?
-Do curved panels actually add anything?
+Is the 16:9 aspect ratio still the most versatile and compatible, or is ultrawide the way?
+Do curved panels add anything?
 And what about resolution?
 4K?
-Or, does 1440p strike a better balance?
+Or does 1440p strike a better balance?
 Is 1080p obsolete?

-We've tested each of the seven high refresh rate gaming monitors in this list personally, to see whether their claims stand up and make sure no compromise has been made in order to post those sky-high refresh rate claims.
+We've tested each of these high refresh rate gaming monitors in this list to see whether their claims stand up and make sure no compromise has been made to post those sky-high refresh rate claims.